KirizaNetwork/KarsaMine-MP/README.md

 ## Why this fork exists
 KarsaMine‑MP exists to provide a PocketMine‑MP fork maintained specifically for KirizaNetwork.

-Unlike NetherGamesMC's distribution, which tracks the upstream pmmp `stable` branch, KarsaMine‑MP tracks the pmmp `next-major` branch.
-The `next-major` branch contains a number of backward‑incompatible changes and API/behaviour adjustments.
-Because we follow `next-major` and apply selective merges, KarsaMine‑MP deliberately diverges from upstream in order to provide features and fixes needed in production.
+Unlike NetherGamesMC's distribution, which tracks the upstream pmmp `stable` branch, KarsaMine‑MP tracks the pmmp `major-next` branch.
+The `major-next` branch contains a number of backward‑incompatible changes and API/behaviour adjustments.
+Because we follow `major-next` and apply selective merges, KarsaMine‑MP deliberately diverges from upstream in order to provide features and fixes needed in production.

 We also cherry‑pick and merge pull requests (including fixes not yet merged upstream) and apply additional behavioural fixes on top of the NetherGamesMC fork where necessary for KirizaNetwork's operation.